azishio/seismic-response-rs/README.md

 ### Absolute Response Acceleration

-Calculate the final absolute response acceleration \( a_{\text{abs}} \):
+The final absolute response acceleration \( a_{\text{abs}} \) is calculated as:

 $$
 a_{\text{abs}} = a + xg
 $$

-These are the main equations implemented within the program.
+These are the main calculations implemented in the program.

-> [!NOTE]
+> **Note:**
-> In these equations, the mass \( m \) is treated as a variable, but in the actual program, calculations are performed
-> assuming a mass of 1.
+> While the formulas here treat mass \( m \) as a variable, the actual program calculates assuming mass is 1.
+This is
-> This is because the mass does not affect the absolute response acceleration.
-> This can be confirmed in the test code within the documentation.
+> because mass does not affect the absolute response acceleration.
+This can be confirmed in the test code within the
+> documentation.

 ## License

-Licensed under either of the following, at your option:
+Licensed under either of the following licenses:

 + Apache License, Version 2.0, (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0)
-+ MIT License (LICENSE-MIT or http://opensource.org/licenses/MIT)
++ MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT)

-(The English in the documentation comments and README file has been translated using DeepL and ChatGPT.)
+(Documentation comments and README file translations provided by DeepL and ChatGPT.)